Department of Physical Therapy

 Do you need to be a licensed PT in order to apply to the Clinical Residency in Orthopedic Physical Therapy?

-You must be a licensed physical therapist in the state that you may be employeed during your mentored clinical experience.
+You must be a licensed physical therapist in the state that you may be employed during your mentored clinical experience.
 The sites are located in New York, Connecticut, and New Jersey.
-You do not need to be licensed to apply to the program, but you must obtain licensure by the start of the program in the fall 2010.
+You do not need to be licensed to apply to the program, but you must obtain licensure by the start of the program.

 Are students prepared in this program to take the Specialist Certification Examination given by the APTA?

-Upon graduation, you will be eligible to sit for the clinical specialist exam in orthopedic physical therapy offered by the APTA.
+Yes, upon graduation you will be prepared to sit for the clinical specialist exam in orthopedic physical therapy offered by the American Physical Therapy Association.

 Is it possible to work toward the Clinical Residency in Orthopedic Physical Therapy degree on a part-time basis?

-The program is full time and is 12 months in length.
-You are required to be employed in a physical therapy department or practice and and mentored by an OCS - 30 hours each week.
-Didactic coursework will include 2-3 hours each week plus a 12 hour weekend course 4 weekends out of each of the three semesters.
-You are mentoreed by a physician 2-4 hours each week and will assist in NYU DPT courses as a lab assistant 3-4 hours per week.
+The program is full-time and is 12 months in length.
+You are required to be employed in a physical therapy department or practice and mentored 30 hours each week.
+Didactic coursework will include 2-3 hours each week plus an 11.25 hour weekend course 4 weekends during each of the 3 semesters.
+You are mentored by a physician 2-4 hours each week and may assist in NYU DPT courses as a lab assistant 3-4 hours per week.

 How many years of PT experience are required?